xue2sheng/GenealogicalTree/README.md

 - the application should posses tests that are checking possible edge cases and ensure the stability of the application.
 - the designed data structure should ensure optimized search time on following fields: name, last name, date of birth and location.

 ## Approach

 Instead of starting directly with the problem core, don't test thoroughly edge cases, leaping into too early optimization, don't document your results/decisions/mistakes and ending with an app that only run partially on your development environment, the **aproach** will be the opposite one.

 1. [Ensure a minimum of portability](doc/README.md) on different environments.
 2. [Generate diagrams from codex and documentation](image/README.md) to be able to track down all the changes.
 3. [Use templates to gather external information](template/README.md) to document as much automatically as possible.
 4. [Write tests](test/README.md) to cover your app and let you  optimize knowing you're not breaking previous development.
 5. [Measure your application](optimize/README.md) in order to compare improvements/regressions during the optimization stage.
+6. [Simulate your deployment infrastructure](mock/README.md) to hunt down integration issues as soon as possible.
-6. [Solve the core problem](src/README.md) in the most simple and maintainable way at our disposal.
+7. [Solve the core problem](src/README.md) in the most simple and maintainable way at our disposal.

 ![width=400px](image/approach.png)